lextoumbourou/notes/notes/reference/papers/a-discriminative-feature-learning-approach-for-deep-face-recognition.md

 **Face Identification**

 Face identification aims to match a given probe image to those with the same person in the gallery.
-In this task, we need to compute the similarity between each given probe face image and the gallery, including at least one image with the same identity as the probe one.
+This task computes the similarity between each given probe face image and the gallery, including at least one image with the same identity as the probe one.
 The gallery contains a different scale of distractors, from 10 to 1 million, leading to increasing testing challenges.

 In Fig 8, they show the results of face identification experiments.
-They measure performance using Cumulative Match Characteristics (CMC) curves, which is the probability that a correct gallery image is ranked in top-K.
+They measure performance using Cumulative Match Characteristics (CMC) curves, which is the probability that a correct gallery image is in top-K.

 ![Fig 8.
 CMC Curves of different methods](/_media/center-loss-fig-8.png)